CNG-LAB/social_carousel/README.md

 This repository contains all the scripts you need to run the behavioural paradigms for fMRI sequences of the SoCo study (henceforth: the carousel).

 The carousel was developed and tested on `PsychoPy 2024.2.5`, and compatibility with other psychopy versions is NOT garanteed.
-You can download this version [here](https://github.com/psychopy/psychopy/releases/tag/2024.2.5 ).
-Known issues with older PsychoPy versions in previous tests include trouble with a/v sync which will affect the movies module.
+You can download it [here](https://github.com/psychopy/psychopy/releases/tag/2024.2.5 ).
+From our limited testing with older `PsychoPy` versions, known issues include trouble with a/v sync which will affect the `movie` module.

-## The tasks 📋

-The carousel includes 6 modules:
-- Fixation cross for unconstrained cognition (resting-state) - module `cross`
-- Movies for naturalistic viewing (resting-state) - module `movie`.
-- False beliefs task using short stories - module `beliefs`.
-- *not yet supported* Social cognition task using geometric shape movies
-- *not yet supported* Emotional inference task using short stories
-- *not yet supported* Emotion matching task using face, body, and shape images

-You can call each task from main.py - a GUI will open for you to select the desired task and run.

 ## Setup 🖥️

-Note: If you're running the task on the stimulus computer at the 7T scanner of the MPICBS, you can skip the setup.
+Note: If you're running the task on the stimulus computer at the 7T scanner of the MPI CBS, you can skip the setup.

 - Clone (`git clone`) or download (as `.zip`) the repo to your local machine
 - The stimuli can be downloaded here: link.
 It's important that you keep the same directory structure as contained in the `.zip` file.